 About Ansu Fati

-Anssumane “Ansu” Fati Vieira (born 31 October 2002) is a forward for La Liga club Barcelona and the Spain national team.
+Assume “Ansu” Fati Vieira (born October 31, 2002) is a forward for La Liga club Barcelona and the Spain national team.

 He was born in Guinea-Bissau but chose to play for the national team of Spain.
-He is widely regarded as one of Spain’s most exciting football talents, as well as one of the world’s best young players.
+He is widely regarded as one of Spain’s most exciting football talents and among the world’s best young players.